is-leeroy-jenkins/Gooey/README.md

 The second is
-a [massive gallery of over 3,000 images](https://www.dropbox.com/sh/g67ms0darox0i2p/AAAMrkIM6C64nwHLDkboCWnaa?dl=0) scraped from 1,000 projects on GitHub that are reportedly using FreeSimpleGUI.
+a [massive gallery of over 3,000 images](https://www.dropbox.com/sh/g67ms0darox0i2p/AAAMrkIM6C64nwHLDkboCWnaa?dl=0) scraped from 1,000 projects on GitHub that are reportedly using Gooey.
 It's not been hand-filtered and there are plenty of old screenshots that were used in the early documentation.
 But, you may find something in there that sparks your imagination.

 <hr>

-# Uses for FreeSimpleGUI 🔨
+# Uses for Gooey 🔨

-The following sections showcase a fraction of the uses for FreeSimpleGUI.
-There are over 1,000 projects on GitHub alone that use FreeSimpleGUI.
+The following sections showcase a fraction of the uses for Gooey.
+There are over 1,000 projects on GitHub alone that use Gooey.
 It's truly amazing how possibilities have opened up for so many people.
-Many users have spoken about previously attempting to create a GUI in Python and failing, but finally achieving their dreams when they tried FreeSimpleGUI.
+Many users have spoken about previously attempting to create a GUI in Python and failing, but finally achieving their dreams when they tried Gooey.

 ## Your First GUI

-Of course one of the best uses of FreeSimpleGUI is getting you into making GUIs for your Python projects.
+Of course one of the best uses of Gooey is getting you into making GUIs for your Python projects.
 You can start as small as requesting a filename.
 For this, you only need to make a single call to one of the "high-level functions" called `popup`.
 There are all kinds of popups, some collect information.